 Although attending and presenting research at conferences is encouraged, both the student and advisor should monitor the number of conferences students attend.
 Participating in too many conferences can in some cases slow down one's research productivity and ability to reach one's milestones.
 Students should strive for a balance of attending conferences and working on submitting one's research for publication, as well as reaching one's milestones.
-Keeping a list of conferences/workshops attended may be useful in the internship application process and is a professional behavior increasingly required for licensure.
+Keeping a list of conferences/workshops attended may be useful in the internship application process and (depending on the State) could also assist with license.